Kobryn: Late modern era

 After the Partitions of Poland of 1795, the town was annexed by Imperial Russia.
-Catherine II gave Kobryn to Field Marshal Alexander Suvorov for his war merits, especially for the suppression of the Polish Kościuszko Uprising.
-At Kobrin the first significant Russian victory over the French occurred during the French invasion of Russia.
-After the unsuccessful January Uprising anti-Polish repressions intensified: estates were confiscated, insurgents and landowners were deported to Siberia (see: sybirak) and a ban on land acquisition by ethnic Poles was introduced.
+Catherine II gave Kobryn to Field Marshal Alexander Suvorov for his war merits, especially for the suppression of the Kościuszko Uprising by Polish insurgents.
+Under Russian rule, Kobryn was the centre of an uyezd (district), preserving that status until 1939.
+At the 1812 Battle of Kobrin, the first significant Russian victory over the French occurred during the French invasion of Russia.
+In 1838, the local monastery was closed down by authorities.
+After the unsuccessful January Uprising, anti-Polish repressions intensified: estates were confiscated, insurgents and landowners were deported to Siberia (see: sybirak), and a ban on land acquisition by ethnic Poles was introduced.
 Kobryn was occupied by Germany during World War I.

-Kobryń came under Polish control in February 1919, four months after the reestablishment of independent Poland.
-During the Polish–Soviet War it was the site of the victorious Battle of Kobryń in September 1920.
-Polish rule was confirmed under the terms of the Treaty of Riga in 1921 and Kobryń became a seat of a powiat within the Polesie Voivodeship.
+Kobryń came under Polish control in February 1919, four months after the establishment of the Second Polish Republic.
+During the Polish–Soviet War, it was the site of the Battle of Kobryń in September 1920.
+Polish rule was confirmed under the terms of the Treaty of Riga in 1921, and Kobryń became a seat of a powiat within the Polesie Voivodeship.
 After the war, crafts, small industry and trade developed again, and small factories were established.
-In 1923, the State Gymnasium was founded, which three years later received the name of Maria Rodziewiczówna, a Polish writer living nearby, who co-financed the construction of the school.
+In 1923, a state gymnasium was founded, which three years later received the name of Maria Rodziewiczówna, a Polish writer living nearby, who co-financed the construction of the school.